EndPointCorp/end-point-blog/2016/08/18/create-categories-in-virtuemart-3-with.html.md

     └── index.html
 ```

-We don't need to use more than a generic controller in a main directory.
+We don’t need to use more than a generic controller in a main directory.
 Its content is not very exciting for now:

 ```php
 <?php